Links to Important Documents

 HON 4V87 Syllabus

 This document provides important dates and expectations for the thesis project.
-Honors students generally received a copy of this syllabus at the start of their thesis-writing semester.
+Honors students generally receive a copy of this syllabus at the start of their thesis-writing semester.

 Thesis Defense Scheduling Form

-This form is submitted about a two months prior to the defense of the thesis.
+This form is typically due one to two months prior to the defense of the thesis.
 The form is used by the Honors thesis writer to ensure that a room, date, and time for the defense have been established and all the faculty committee members are agreeable to these arrangements.
-(Note: The submission date on the form may occasionally differ from the date noted on the 4V87 syllabus.
-When this happens, the date on the syllabus is correct.)
+Note that online defenses are now permissible, if the student and all committee members agree.

 Oral Defense Form

-The web page https://www.baylor.edu/honorsprogram/beardocs links four documents that provide step-by-step instructions for submitting the final electronic copy of the thesis to BEARdocs.
+The following web page https://www.baylor.edu/honorsprogram/beardocs provides instructions and links to additional documents that will guide you through the final BEARdocs submission process.
 Note that this must be completed before a student will be cleared for Honors Program graduation.